-Poetry in Quenya, the 1st full language in J.R.R.
+Poetry in Quenya (with English translation), the 1st full language in J.R.R.
 Tolkien's incredible legendarium

 The first poem that I wrote in Quenya, the first language of Arda from J.R.R.
 Tolkien's Legendarium.

 It is about inspiration drawn from the brightest stars.

 About the power that could be found from within and from without.

 About finding something to push you onwards and upwards.

 This one is about the Sea and its unpredictable might.
 But also of its bounty and calm demeanour.